 Invalid Credentials (Between Procore and hh2)

-The h2 login credentials that Procore uses to access your account's data (from hh2 servers) is no longer valid.
-As a result, you cannot view any data under the ERP Integrations tab at the Company level until its fixed.
+The hh2 login credentials that Procore uses to access your account's data (from hh2 servers) is no longer valid.
+As a result, you cannot view any data under the Company level Integrations tool until its fixed.

 Recommended Fix: Contact your Procore point of contact and provide him or her with your hh2 credentials, you cannot change your hh2credentials in Procore's web application.